IanShiii/Red-Robot-2025/README.md

 ### Code Overview

--   **main.cpp**: This file contains the `setup()` and `loop()` functions. `setup()` is run once at the start, and `loop()` is run repeatedly.
-The main robot logic, which calls functions from other modules based on the robot's state (e.g., autonomous or driver-controlled), resides here.
+-   **`main.cpp`**: This file contains the `setup()` and `loop()` functions.
+It is responsible for initializing all subsystems and managing the high-level robot state (e.g., switching between autonomous and tele-operated modes).

--   **Drivetrain**: The `drivetrain.hpp` and `drivetrain.cpp` files manage the robot's mobility.
-This includes functions to control the motors, read encoders, and execute movements.

--   **Controller**: The `controller.hpp` and `controller.cpp` files interface with the remote control, translating joystick and button inputs into actions for the robot to perform during the driver-controlled period.

--   **Autonomous**: The `auton.hpp` header declares functions for autonomous mode, and the `.cpp` files in `src/autons/` define the specific sequences of actions for different autonomous routines.
+-   **Subsystem Architecture**: The robot's functionality is organized into modular `Subsystem` classes.
+Each subsystem is implemented as a **singleton**, ensuring there is only one instance controlling its specific hardware.
+This design keeps the code organized and prevents conflicting commands.
+The current subsystems include:
+    -   **`Drivetrain`**: Manages the robot's mobility.
+    -   **`Controller`**: Interfaces with the RF24 remote control to get driver inputs.
+    -   **`Elevator`**: Controls the elevator mechanism.
+    -   **`Gate`**: Controls the servo-actuated gate.
+    -   **`LineSensor`**: Manages the line-following sensor array.
+    -   **`Sonar`**: Manages the ultrasonic distance sensor.

 -   **Configuration**:
     -   `pins.hpp` is used to map the physical pins of the microcontroller to their functions on the robot.
 This provides a single place to manage hardware wiring.
     -   `settings.hpp` stores important variables like motor speeds, sensor thresholds, and other tunable parameters.

+### Subsystem Pattern

+All hardware-related code is encapsulated within a "subsystem" class that inherits from `Subsystem`.
+Each subsystem is a singleton, accessed via a static `get_instance()` method.
+This ensures that all parts of the code are interacting with the same object for a given piece of hardware.

+The main loop in `main.cpp` calls the `loop()` method on each subsystem, allowing them to perform their periodic tasks.